Prepaid fueling from the automaker

 Automakers include three years of hydrogen fuel with the sale or lease of a vehicle

 Durability is a key performance factor and the U.S. Department of Energy durability target for transportation fuel cells is 5,000 hours under realistic operating conditions—meaning impurities in the fuel and air, starting and stopping, freezing and thawing, and humidity and load cycles that result in stresses on the chemical and mechanical stability of the fuel cell system materials and components.
-AC Transit already pounded this target by operating a fuel cell for 20,000 hours in a transit bus.
+AC Transit already pounded this target by operating a fuel cell for over 25,000* hours in a transit bus.

 Fuel cells are designed to last the lifetime of the vehicle